MreRes/blackboxai-1744879097487/README.md

 1. ChromeDriver Issues:
    - Error: "ChromeDriver not found"
-     - Make sure chromedriver.exe is in the project root directory
+     - Make sure chromedriver.exe is in the chromedriver-win64 folder
+     - Verify the folder path: your-project/chromedriver-win64/chromedriver.exe
      - Verify ChromeDriver version matches your Chrome browser version

    - Error: "Chrome not reachable"